aarongilly/notes/content/Ecological Incentives.md

 We are not inclined to stop and be satisfied with anything.
 We need to push the creation of new economic opportunities in the prevention of Ecological disaster.
 If we don’t create economic incentives to prevent disaster, and we don’t remove the current incentives contributing to it - people will continue to do what they do.
 The law of least effort will lead to global meltdowns, affecting everyone; but disproportionately destroying the lives of those of lesser means.

+This is a case of the tragedy of the commons.

 ---

 ### Source